PandaraWen/DJIDemoKit/README.md

 ## Contribution

-If you want to add some other component like `VideoPreviewerController` or some other debug configuration, just feel free to let me know.
+If you want to add some other component like `VideoPreviewerController` or some other debug configuration, just feel free to let me know by **Creating issues**.
 Or you can contribute your code through **merge rquest**.

 Respect.